Greater visibility and better business decisions with Business Intelligence

 With Microsoft FRx® retired and support for it no longer available.
 Companies that have been using FRx for Sage 100 and 500 ERP have been presented with the opportunity.
 To re-evaluate their reporting guide requirements and upgrade to a solution designed for today’s connected and global economy.

 Get the insight you need using the tools you know

 A recent Aberdeen Group report found that small and midsized businesses faced the same problems when dealing with business information every day:

-Making sense of Business Intelligence in the mid-market: Why Sage Intelligence is the right fit for you
+Making sense of Business Intelligence in the mid-market: Why Sage Intelligence right fit for you

 The two types of Business Intelligence: What they are, why they’re needed, and how “Operational BI” works